ShahrozAtiq/chatGPT-AI-to-AI-conversation-extension/readme.md

 ## License
-This extension is proprietary and cannot be used without permission from the developer.
+This extension is proprietary and requires explicit permission from the developer for its usage.
+However, we are actively working on developing the application and genuinely value and appreciate any contributions, suggestions, or issue reports that you may have.

 ## Contact Me